Bull market beliefs: Stock experts differ on market cycles

-NEW YORK, Aug 20 (Reuters) - As Wall Street prepares on Wednesday to celebrate the current U.S. bull stock market becoming the longest in history, some investors are keeping corks in their champagne bottles.
+NEW YORK (Reuters) - As Wall Street prepares on Wednesday to celebrate the current U.S. bull stock market becoming the longest in history, some investors are keeping corks in their champagne bottles.

 Not all stock experts will honor the milestone because they use different definitions of bull and bear markets.